pupilfirst/wd201-scripts/html-form/delete-todo/README.md

     }
 ```

-We used built in `fetch` to do the network request.
-Here we are making a `delete` request.
+Here, We have used the built in `fetch` to do the network request of type `delete`.

 Now, let's run the express server.

 ```sh
 DEBUG=todo-manager:* npm start
 ```
-Open the browser and visit `http://localhost:3000/todos` to view our todo application.
+Open the browser and visit `http://localhost:3000/todos` to view our to-do application.
 Now we should be able to click on thrash icon of the todo items and delete it.